weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 If the distance metric is `cosine` you can also use `certainty` instead of `distance`.
-Certainty normalizes the distance in a range of 0..1, where 0 reprents a perfect opposite (cosine distance of 2) and 1 represents vectors with an identical angle (cosine distance of 0).
+Certainty normalizes the distance in a range of 0..1, where 0 represents a perfect opposite (cosine distance of 2) and 1 represents vectors with an identical angle (cosine distance of 0).
 Certainty is not available on non-cosine distance metrics.